 - Optional Independent Study: BUSA 486 - 3 credits

 - Taking the optional independent study for 3 credits as part of this program will bring students to 6 credits in the summer term.
-This qualifies as a full load and would allow students to qualify for summer financial aid.
-If interested in exploring this option, please contact the instructor directly (email@example.com).
+This would allow students to qualify for federal or state summer financial aid.
+If interested in exploring this option, please contact Dr. Craft at firstname.lastname@example.org.

 - The $500 confirmation deposit required as part of the program application is applied to the program cost.